bidmad/Bidmad-Unity/README-EN.md

 #### 1.2 iOS

-*Bidmad supports Xcode 13.4 or higher.
-If your Xcode version is lower than 13.4, please update to 13.4 or higher.
+*Bidmad supports Xcode 15.3 or higher.
+If your Xcode version is lower than 15.3, please update to 15.3 or higher.
+*When submitting your application to the App Store, use the following guide to properly set up your privacy survey: [Guide for Privacy Manifest & Privacy Survey](https://github.com/bidmad/Bidmad-iOS/wiki/Guide-for-Privacy-Manifest-&-Privacy-Survey-%5BEN%5D)

 1. Please import the latest plugin.<br>
 2. Please make adjustments to BidmadPostProcessBuild.cs file in Assets → Bidmad → Editor.<br>